 There’s nothing worse than being stuck on the side of a road on a hot day or in the rain with a crying baby in the car.
 Make sure you’ve renewed your membership at a roadside assistance provider.
 Some manufacturers offer this as a service when buying a new car, but there are providers available in each state from organisations such as the NRMA, RACV, RACQ or the RAA.

-While you’re at it, lean towards a car that’s under warranty to avoid any costly mishaps – a new baby is expensive enough!
+While you’re at it, if buying a used car lean towards a car that’s still under warranty to avoid any costly mishaps – a new baby is expensive enough!

 There’s no doubt that you’ve got the baby bag ready and handy for all occasions, but what about those times you leave it by the front door in the mad dash to the car?
 Keep all the baby essentials – nappies, baby wipes, changing pad, rubbish bags, blankets, spare clothes, dummy, sunscreen, hat, tissues, and creams – already stocked in the car.
 Just in case.

 Don’t be fooled by your car’s label – just because you’re buying or have bought an SUV, doesn’t mean it comes with space.
 Before you splash your cash on a new family car, check the boot size to make sure it’s going to fit everything you need it to.

 READ MORE: Boot sizes of Australia's favourite SUVs

 Prams take up a lot of space, so take it with you on the test drive and ensure you’ve got enough room to fit it, the baby bag and the average number of your grocery bags.

 Even if you plan on using the rear seat for extra storage, if baby number two, or three comes along, you’ll probably need to prepare for another car upgrade.